 Deletion of old data

-We do not foresee that we will need to delete in bulk the individual data regarding individuals who left Trusts.
+We do not foresee that we will need to delete in bulk the individual data regarding individuals who left Trusts, Foundations or companies.
 This is because the infringement of their rights is zero or negligible from any mistaken use of their data.
 The usages of such data might be:

-- Approaching the Trust via those contact details – in which case that might be a matter for the Trust (which isn’t covered by GDPR) but of zero interest to the individual formerly involved.
+- Approaching the funder via those contact details, in which case that might be a matter for the funder but of zero interest to the individual formerly involved.

-- Considering the individual in the context of the history of the Trust (e.g., “perhaps the giving policy has changed because they have left”).
-Again, this would have negligible impact on the individual.
+- Considering the individual in the context of the history of the funder.
+This would have negligible impact on the individual.

-- Considering the circumstances / interests of the individual when considering an approach.
-In that case, the first thing we would do is to check whether the individual is still at the Trust.
+- Considering the circumstances / interests of the individual when planning an approach.
+In that case, the first thing we would do is to check whether the individual is still at the funder.

-The data protection policy will be reviewed in May of every year, following internal changes to data collection, storage or use methods, or prior to any changes in UK Data Protection Regulations.
+The data protection policy will be reviewed annually, following internal changes to data collection, storage or use methods, or prior to any changes in UK Data Protection Regulations.
 An updated policy will be added to our website, and any significant changes will be communicated to the affected parties at the earliest possible date.

 Data security and Responsibilities